typingtanuki/locomotive/README.md

    1. Plug the USB cable in the "Power + touch" port of the screen
    1. Plug the HDMI cable in the HDMI port of the screen
 1. LattePanda alpha
-   1. Plug both antennas (small wires) for bluetooth and wifi (see LattePanda Alpha documentation)
+   1. Plug both antennas (small wires) for bluetooth and Wi-Fi (see LattePanda Alpha documentation)
    1. Plug the other end of the HDMI cable in the HDMI port of the LattePanda Alpha
    1. Plug the other end of the screen's USB cable to the LattePanda Alpha
-   1. Make sure the LattePanda Alpha is flat and the fan is unobstructed
+   1. Make sure the LattePanda Alpha is flat, and the fan is unobstructed
 1. Powering up
    1. Plug the AC adapter to the electric plug
    1. Plug the USB type C cable to the LattePanda Alpha